learn-academy-2021-echo/lightbulb-challenge-rccalpito/README.md

 **Part 1**
 Branch name: `setup-off-on`
 - User story: I can navigate to localhost:3000 in the browser and see a React application.
+(DONE)
 - User story: The app has a header and a square on the screen with the word "off" in the middle.
+(DONE)
 - User story: When I click the square the word toggles from "off" to "on" and then back to "off" again.
 - User story: When the lightbulb is "off" the background color of the box is white.
 When the lightbulb is "on" the background color of the box is yellow.

 **Part 2**
 Branch name: `assets-switch`

 - User story: Instead of seeing a box, I see a picture of a light switch in the "off" position.
+DONE
 - User story: When I click the light switch the image toggles from an image in the "off" position to an image in the "on" position and then back to "off" again.
+DONE
 - User story: When the light switch is "off" I see a white (unlit) lightbulb.
 When I turn the switch "on" I see a yellow (lit) lightbulb.
+DONE

 **Part 3: STRETCH**
 Branch name: `add-remove-lightbulbs`